guettli/git-tips/README.md

 $difftool "$FILE".BASE "$FILE".REMOTE &
 ```

-Now I can choose the simpler change, then I apply the more complex change the the file, and after that I apply the simpler change by hand.
+Now I can choose the simpler change, then I apply the more complex change the the file, and after
+that I apply the simpler change by hand.

+BTW, I use the above tool just to help me see the changes.
+For resolving the conflict by hand I use
+`git mergetool` with `meld`.
+See next topic.

 # Solving Conflicts with `meld`